pessini/moby-bikes/docs/_docs/milestones-results/challenges.md

 - Healthcare
 - Private

-`Workshop` is unknown if bikes were allocated either to an specific event or the workshop is provided by Moby Bikes in order to promote its services, for example.
-The same rule applies to `Healthcare` type.
+`Workshop` is related to events which bikes are allocated either to an specific time period or an event provided by Moby Bikes in order to promote its services.

+Regarding `Healthcare` type, is a ebike scheme that was offered for free to frontline workers.

 #### Rental's duration